//Blogs - 15 February 2021

 Congratulations on winning Member Individual Of The Year.
 What does winning this award mean to you?

 I’m so honoured to get this award.
 To me, this validates the importance of collaboration.
 At the end of the day, cyber is hard.
 If we want to get ahead of the bad guys, we need to be sharing info, reporting incidents, and establishing a trusted and healthy feedback loop.
-This can be difficult to achieve when the traditional mindset of cyber security professionals is to not share—to protect what’s valuable.
+This can be difficult to achieve when the traditional mindset of cyber security professionals is to protect what’s valuable.
 Yet it’s more beneficial for us all to break down the walls and build trust across the cyber community.

 Trust was immediate for me when working with AusCERT.
 The team will do anything they can to help Vic Gov uplift cyber posture.
 So thanks AusCERT, I really appreciate this award.
 To be recognised for the willingness, and the crazy, that is cyber education and engagement is beautiful.